huangpufan/spec-kit-design-execute/templates/commands/design.md

 ---

 **INTERACTION PRINCIPLE**: Be efficient and focused.
-Only pause when you genuinely need clarification or when the user must make a choice between alternatives.
+Require exactly one alignment check after investigation to confirm key design decisions.
+Outside of that, only pause when you genuinely need clarification or when the user must make a choice.
 Do NOT ask if the user is ready or make unnecessary confirmations.

 **OPENING STATEMENT:**
 First check the language configuration, then use the appropriate opening: